RVgo4it/mmsgate2/README.md

 # MMSGate2

 ## Introduction

 MMSGate2 is a MMS message gateway between [VoIP.ms](https://voip.ms/) and [Linphone](https://www.linphone.org/en/) clients.

 Linphone is an open-source soft-phone.
-It makes VoiP SIP calls and can send/receive SMS/MMS messages over the SIP protocol.
+It makes VoIP SIP calls and can send/receive SMS/MMS messages over the SIP protocol.
 It can also use push notifications to ensure no calls are missed and SMS/MMS are delivered quickly.

 VoIP.ms provides voice and SMS over SIP protocol.
 While MMS messages are possible, the service is provided over a customized API and web hook.
 MMSGate2 provides the link between VoIP.ms's MMS service and Linphone clients.